mrohith29/portfolio/src/content/blogs/blog-3.md

     url: '/growth.png'
 ---

-It took much time for me to write my third blog and not because of I don't have anything to blog instead I had many other things to work on and even I am trying to develop habit of blogging atleast from now because I think blogging helps me to keep track of my things what I do, what I have been, What I could/can/should be in my future.
+It took me a long time to write my third blog, not because I didn't have anything to write about, but because I had many other commitments.
+I'm now trying to develop the habit of blogging regularly because I believe it will help me track what I do, where I've been, and what I could or should achieve in the future.

-The things which I am doing/focusing and needed/helpful for my future development are:
+Here are the areas I'm focusing on, which I believe are crucial for my future development:

-- Problem Solving
+Problem Solving
-- Industry Experience (Working on realtime project)
+Industry Experience (Working on real-time projects) Machine Learning
-- Machine Learning

 1) Problem Solving:

-    Problem Solving skill I think are very much needed for me to land into any job or role including the specialization for that particular role/position.
-Learning DSA, practising different level questions understanding the problem and ability to come-up with an efficient solution is not only important for cracking an interview but also applying for any algorithm I design or use.
+I believe that problem-solving skills are essential for any job or role, including specialized positions.
+Learning Data Structures and Algorithms (DSA), practicing problems at different difficulty levels, understanding the problem, and coming up with efficient solutions are not only important for cracking interviews but also for applying algorithms in real-world scenarios.

 2) Industry Experience:

-    I am happy to share that it has been 5 months me working professionally, applying my ideas and skills to help other Organization to grow, I am even making good use of money I earn with my internship, I hope the experience I make with it and the amount of time I spend with it will be worthy and give me a good perspective of my future goals.
+I'm happy to share that I have been working professionally for the past five months.
+During this time, I've applied my ideas and skills to help organizations grow.
+I'm also making good use of the money I earn from my internship.
+I hope that the experience I'm gaining and the time I'm investing will be worthwhile and provide me with a clear perspective on my future goals.

 3) Machine Learning:

-   This is the field I am getting very much intrested in to persue my career, because seeing the impact it is creating on each section of all the industries and it's the scope of AI in the future of mankind it's so fasinating and overwhelming.
-I am trying to understand the low level concepts of ML their low level implimentation so that I can get a very good basic understanding of it's concepts
+I'm becoming increasingly interested in pursuing a career in Machine Learning.
+The impact it is having on various industries and the future scope of AI are fascinating and overwhelming.
+I'm working on understanding the fundamental concepts of ML and their low-level implementation to build a solid foundation in this field.

-# Things I should continue to do
+Things I Should Continue to Do:

-- Write blogs regularly
+Write blogs regularly
-- Improve in solving problems
+Improve problem-solving skills
-- Perform better professionally
+Perform better professionally
-- Dig deeper into ML
+Explore Machine Learning in greater depth
-- Be humble and things about things from the lowest level possible :)
+Stay humble and think about things from the ground up :)

-And that's all for this blog
+And that's all for this blog!

 ---
 Meet you in my next blog 👋